-Health warning: I did not start tracking my DA until it was in its 20s (I had no idea what it was!)
-Concentrate on building your brand, enjoy writing and follow this guide to help improve your DA.
+Health warning: I did not start tracking my DA until it was in its 20s as I had no idea what it was!
+Concentrate on building your brand, enjoy writing and follow this guide to help improve your authority.

 Moz Free Keyword Research Tool

 - Highlights competitiveness